dask/dask-ml/docs/source/hyper-parameter-search.rst

     from dask_ml.datasets import make_classification
     X, y = make_classification(chunks=20, random_state=0)

 Our underlying estimator is an :class:`sklearn.linear_model.SGDClasifier`.
 We specify a few parameters common to each clone of the estimator:

 .. ipython:: python

     from sklearn.linear_model import SGDClassifier
-    model = SGDClassifier(tol=1e-3, penalty='elasticnet', random_state=0)
+    clf = SGDClassifier(tol=1e-3, penalty='elasticnet', random_state=0)

 We also define the distribution of parameters from which we will sample: